ViRGIS-Team/mdal-upm/README.md

 This package is dependent on the following packages having been loaded (and the UPM / GH combination does not allow package dependencies  - so you have to do that yourself) :

 - Geometry3Sharp -[UPM GH Repo](https://github.com/ViRGIS-Team/geometry3Sharp).
-This providse the Mesh data strcuture and manipulation tools in c#
+This providse the Mesh data structure and manipulation tools in c#

 The UPM package is based on the Conda package which has depedencies on other Conda packages but that is not apparent to the user.